logicalperson0/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9 The file 9-print_comb a program that prints all possible combinations of single-digit numbers seperated by ,

 10 The file 100-print_comb3 program that prints all possible different combinations of two digits.
 The 2 digits are different

+11 The file 101-print_comb4  a program that prints all possible different combinations of three digits.
+The 3 digits are different